What is Robotic Process Automation: Streamlining Workflows with RPA Software

 RPA software consists of a combination of tools, technologies, and platforms designed to enable the development, deployment, and management of software robots.
 These robots are programmed to follow predefined rules and workflows, performing tasks across various applications, systems, and databases.
 The software typically includes the following components:

-• Bot Development: The process begins with the development of bots using an RPA software platform.
-Developers use a visual interface or a bot development studio provided by the software to design and configure the bots.
+• RPA Bot Development: The process begins with the development of RPA bots using an RPA software platform.
+Developers use a visual interface or a bot development studio provided by the software to design and configure the bots in RPA.
 This interface often offers drag-and-drop capabilities, making it user-friendly and accessible to non-technical users as well.

-• Workflow Design: In the bot development studio, developers create workflows that define the sequence of actions the bots need to perform.
-These workflows outline the steps the bots will take, such as logging into applications, extracting data, performing calculations, and interacting with various systems and databases.
+• Workflow Design: In the bot development studio, developers create RPA workflows that define the sequence of actions the bots need to perform.
+These robotic process automation workflows outline the steps the bots will take, such as logging into applications, extracting data, performing calculations, and interacting with various systems and databases.

 • Bot Execution: The bot runner, a component of the RPA software, executes the tasks assigned by the orchestrator.
-The bot runner interacts with applications, systems, and databases according to the defined workflows and rules.
+Who executes RPA process operations?
+The bot runner interacts with applications, systems, and databases according to the defined RPA workflows and rules.
 It can log into applications, retrieve and update data, copy and paste information, perform calculations, and complete other necessary actions.
 The bot runner essentially acts as the “virtual workforce” that performs the automated tasks.

 • Exception Handling: The software includes mechanisms for handling exceptions or errors that may occur during bot execution.
 These mechanisms allow the bots to handle unexpected scenarios, such as error messages, system unavailability, or data discrepancies.
 Developers can configure the software to instruct the bots on how to respond to such exceptions, whether by retrying the action, skipping it, or sending an alert to a human user for manual intervention.